Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/Solutions.md

 D) Increment

-*Quesiton 2*
+***Quesiton 2***

-Which of these for loops will run the counter variable from 1 to 5 with an increment of 2?
+Which using the command line, which of these *for* loops will run the counter variable from 1 to 5 with an increment of 2?

 A)